huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-friend-to-all-is-a-friend-to-none.md

 There are two types of friends:

-* **Summer Friends** are the ones who are there for you when it's warm and sunny, but disappear when the weather starts to turn.
+* **Summer Friends** are the ones who are there for you when it’s warm and sunny, but disappear when the weather starts to turn.
 They are the seasonal tourists, not the locals.
 	* Most people in your life are Summer Friends, and when winter inevitably comes, they are gone.
-* **Winter Friends** are the ones who are there for you when it's cold and dark.
+* **Winter Friends** are the ones who are there for you when it’s cold and dark.
 They are the locals, who have the wisdom to know that the seasons come and go.
 	* The Winter Friends are the relationships that you really need to cultivate.
 Those are the people who will be there for you throughout the different seasons of your life.

 [^1]: Why does this happen?
 “Energy Transference”